digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 First thing after unzipping the runtime should be creating a copy of `openhab_default.cfg` to `openhab.cfg`.
 All personal settings should always only be done in this copy.
 This ensures that your settings are not lost, if you unzip a new version of the runtime to your openHAB home directory.

 The `openhab_default.cfg` file comes with extensive comments which explain, what settings are available and what can be configured with them.
 If you have any doubts, please ask on the [discussion group](https://groups.google.com/forum/#!forum/openhab).

+To activate a binding uncomment the specific settings.

+Example:
+The easiest way of configuring a KNX binding is by connecting in ROUTER mode.
+To do so, enable this: `knx:type=ROUTER` .
+If you cannot use the ROUTER mode, set it to TUNNEL, but you must then configure the IP: `knx:ip=<IP of the KNX-IP module>`

 ## Individual Configuration
 Besides the *.cfg files and *.xml files (see below: loggin) the configuration folder `${openhab_home}/configurations` consists of dedicated subfolders for specific topics.
 For each topic, there should be another sub folder, such as `${openhab_home}/configurations/items`.